rackerlabs/support-how-to/content/cloud-backup/best-practices-for-cloud-backup.md

 - **Block**: A chunk of data from a file.
 - **Bundle**: Several blocks packaged together.
 - **Cloud Backup agent**: A program installed on your server that helps to perform backups and restores.
+- **Cloud Files**: Where your bundles and other files are stored that are used to restore backups.
+See [Rackspace Cloud Files](/how-to/cloud-files).
 - **Data churn**: How often a file changes.
 - **Encryption**: A method of scrambling the contents of data by using a key or a password so that only those who have the key or password can read the data.
 - **Restore**: To bring your system back to a previously saved state, usually using a backup as the checkpoint.